gearglow/ReptiliaWithATwist/The List.md

 ### Granger House, Crawley	1994/08/20	17:36

 Elysia was nervous.
-Since they both worked, she'd only met Hermione's parents a couple of times before, and never had a chance for much in the way of conversation with them.
+Since they both worked, she'd only met Hermione's parents, Emerson and Danika ("call me Dani, everyone does"), a couple of times before, and never had a chance for much in the way of conversation with them.
 And now she was staring down the barrel of not only an entire meal's worth of such, but also coming out to them.

 *Breathe,* she told herself. *Hermione's right here.
 She's got your back.
 She always does.*

 Hermione's parents were just finishing up in the kitchen.
-"Hey, kids," her mom called.
+"Hey, kids," her mother called.
 "You're just in time."

-They all sat around the dinner table as Mr. Granger brought in the main course, a pot roast.
+They all sat around the dinner table as Emerson brought in the main course, a pot roast.

 "So," he said as he took his seat.
 "You're the mysterious Elysia we've been hearing so much about this summer."

-"It's so lovely to see Hermione having a friend to do things with in the summer," Mrs. Granger gushed.
+"It's so lovely to see Hermione having a friend to do things with in the summer," Dani gushed.
 "How did you two meet, anyway?"

-"Um, we met on the train to Hogwarts back in first year, Mrs. Granger," Elysia said hesitantly.
+"Um, we met on the train to Hogwarts back in first year," Elysia said hesitantly.

 "Oh?
-Odd that she's never mentioned you before now," Mrs. Granger said.
+Odd that she's never mentioned you before now," Dani said.

-"Only ever those two boys, Ron and Harry," Mr. Granger said.
+"Only ever those two boys, Ron and Harry," Emerson said.
 "Mostly Harry, really," he added with a smirk at his daughter.

 Elysia gave Hermione a look, one eyebrow raised high.
 Hermione bit her lip and busied herself with her food, refusing to meet Elysia's eyes.

 "Why Hermione, I didn't know you cared," she teased.
-Turning back to Mr. & Mrs. Granger, she said, "As it happens, she *has* mentioned me.
+Turning back to the Drs.
+Granger, she said, "As it happens, she *has* mentioned me.
 I'm Harry.
 Or, I was, I suppose.
 I'm transgender.
 Didn't click that I was a girl 'til after all the fuss up at school was over for the year, but then once I twigged to it, things moved pretty fast."

 The Granger parents seemed shocked, but not, Elysia hoped, in a bad way.

 "It turns out I have latent shape-shifting abilities," she continued.
 "Found my parents' journals, put a few things together, and, well..."
 She shifted into Harry-shape and waved shyly at them before shifting back.

 "My goodness!"
-Mrs. Granger gasped.
+Dani gasped.

 "Well.
-This is a lot to take in," Mr. Granger said.
+This is a lot to take in," Emerson said.
 "But I thought you kids weren't allowed to use magic outside of school?"

-"We're not allowed to use *wands* outside of school, Mr. Granger, aside from in an emergency," Elysia replied.
+"We're not allowed to use *wands* outside of school, sir, aside from in an emergency," Elysia replied.
 "There are plenty of other ways to use magic -- such as runes, potions, wandless casting, and innate abilities like my shape-shifting."

 "How fascinating!
 Could you possibly show us some of that?
-We've never had a chance to see what Hermione's been learning up at school because of that law," Mrs. Granger said.
+We've never had a chance to see what Hermione's been learning up at school because of that law," Dani said.

 Elysia was nonplussed.
 "You're really okay with me being a girl?
 Just like that?"

-"You *do* seem much happier than last we saw you, dear, and that's the important thing," Mrs. Granger replied.
+"You *do* seem much happier than last we saw you, hon, and that's the important thing," Dani replied.

 Elysia smiled in relief.
 Hermione patted her arm, and said, "Well, after we eat, how about we show you what Ellie's been teaching me this summer?"